fburic/notes/snakemake_best_practices.md

 Instead of wrrestling an awkward tool that generates many files per input inside the Snakefile write a (maybe simple) wrapper for it in a Python module.

-That way: the Snakemake rule becomes 1:1, is easier to control, is cleaner (easier to understand and change), and changing the wrapper behaviour is isolated from the Snakefile as long as you still output the relevant file.
+That way: the Snakemake rule becomes 1:1, easier to control, cleaner (easier to understand and change), and changing the wrapper behaviour is isolated from the Snakefile as long as you still output the relevant file.

 ```make